 Peter Alan Froehlich

 Hazleton, PA 18202

 Special thanks to Dean José Fernández and the College of Arts and Humanities at the University of Central Florida for the funding support for The Faulkner Journal.
-Thanks also to Heather Reagan and John Herceg for their contributions to this issue.
+Thanks also to Dr. Patricia Angley and Kyle Kretzer for their contribution to this issue.